Exploring Split’s Old Town: Your Guide to Croatia’s Roman City (2024)

 There’s more than enough to see in the Old City of Split itself to warrant spending at least a couple of days here.
 If you have more time, there are several other places nearby which are easy to visit.

-Two of the best are Salona and Klis Fortress, which can be combined into one (fairly full) day trip.
+Salona and Klis Fortress are two of the best.
+These can even be combined into one (fairly full) day trip if you fancy it.

 (Hiring a car makes this more straightforward, and gives you increased flexibility with timings, although both sites are easily accessible by bus from Split.)